huiwenhw/huiwenhw.github.io/_posts/2017-03-24-Settingup.md

 $ git commit -m "Initial commit"
 $ git push -u origin master
 ```
-5. Head on to http://username.github.io!
+5. Head on to http://yourusername.github.io!
 You'll see a 'Hello World' printed on the page.

 ### 2. Set up Jekyll
 Jekyll is a static site generator.
 Simply put, static site generators takes the content we give it & outputs it on the screen.
 There's no dynamic interaction such as requesting for files etc. and is really useful for simple sites like a blog.
-If you're interested to know [more](https://davidwalsh.name/introduction-static-site-generators).
+If you're interested to know more, you can take a look [here](https://davidwalsh.name/introduction-static-site-generators).
 <br>
 To install jekyll, do
 ```